cs3157/recitations/recitation-11.md

 It means that a group of smart pointers all pointing to the same object need to coordinate their efforts.

 As a result, let's think about the private data members that a SmartPtr must have.
 Obviously first is the underlying pointer we're wrapping - `T *ptr;`.

-But there's a second component to a SmartPtr, the count of
+But there's a second component to a SmartPtr, the current count of references to that pointer.
+We need to keep this in sync across our entire program.

 Note: See ***24-smartptr.pdf*** for the actual definition.